Hormone replacement therapy study shows improved muscle strength

 A number of positive results were seen in the tests, one of the most important being that greater strength was seen in the muscles of HRT users; higher maximum force was generated when compared to non-HRT users.
 Dr. Lars Larsson, leader of the study, said that the research suggests that HRT "reduces modifications of muscle contractile proteins that are linked to ageing".
 Furthermore, he went on to say that HRT "optimises cellular level protein transport", which results in improved muscle fibre function.

-This study provides some real hope for the future of female walk in shower users who could benefit from improved muscle strength if the results of this study lead to the development of a publicly available treatment.
+This study provides some real hope for the future of female walk in shower and bath users who could benefit from improved muscle strength if the results of this study lead to the development of a publicly available treatment.
 Dr. Lars Larsson added that future studies will be focusing on the molecular mechanisms that underlie age-related changes in skeletal muscle.

 Although the study focused on postmenopausal women, the positive results of HRT usage could open up possibilities for enhancing muscle mass and function generally in older people with new pharmacological developments.